jordanschraa/CheckPointMigration/README.md

 #### migration.py
   - migration.py is a program to help migration of a customer to Azure
-  - it will go over a rule set one rule at time and find objects in the source and destination columns that match the regex rules that are defined in the function regex_rules()
+  - it will go over a rule set one rule at time and find objects in the source and destination columns that match the regex rules that are defined in csv file
   - if the object matches a regex rule it will have a tag of "Old" added to it this is for cleanup purposes later
   - once it finds a match to the regex rule it will create a duplicate object that changes the IP based on the regex rule and adds "-NEW" to the name of the object.
 This new object will have a tag of "New" added to it
   - then it inserts the new object into the same position in the ruleset